oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/simple_host_streaming/README.md

 >
 > :warning: The appropriate device files must be installed during the Intel® Quartus® installation.

 *Notice: SYCL USM host allocations, and therefore this tutorial, are only supported on FPGA boards that have a USM capable BSP (e.g. the Intel® FPGA PAC D5005 with Intel Stratix® 10 SX with USM support: intel_s10sx_pac:pac_s10_usm).
-USM host allocations are supported for all non FPGA board targets (e.g. Agilex).*
+USM host allocations are supported for all non FPGA board targets (e.g. Agilex™).*

 > **Notice**: This tutorial demonstrates an implementation of host streaming that will be supplanted by better techniques in a future release.
 See the [Drawbacks and Future Work](#drawbacks-and-future-work)*